-If that’s not enough to give EZ politicians sleepless nights, Germany also wants to coordinate the region’s corporation tax policy, which would end Germany and France’s bad vibes towards Ireland’s ridiculously low corporate tax rate (around 12.5%).
-On top of that, citizens of euro zone economies will also face synchronized retirement age, and even wages that are linked to inflation.
+If that’s not enough to give EU politicians sleepless nights, Germany also wants to coordinate the region’s corporation tax policy, which would end Germany and France’s bad vibes towards Ireland’s ridiculously low corporate tax rate (around 12.5%).
+On top of that, citizens of eurozone economies will also face synchronized retirement age and even wages that are linked to inflation.

 What’s in it for Germany?